-Capital means investment made by shareholders into the company.
+Capital in general terms means investment made by shareholders into the company.
 Authorized capital is an amount up to which the company can issue shares.
-This capital is mentioned during the incorporation of the company based on which ROC registration fees and stamp duty is paid.
+This capital is clearly mentioned during the incorporation of the company.
+On the basis of the set capital, the ROC registration fees and stamp duty is paid.
 Paid-up capital is an actual investment that goes from shareholders into a company bank account, against which a share certificate is issued by the company.

 14. Where is the share capital deposited at the time of Incorporation?

 After the company is registered, it needs to open a company bank account, and then anytime within two months of incorporation, capital can be deposited into the company bank account.

 Memorandum of Association (MOA) is a document that contains essential information for the incorporation of the company.
 Articles of Association (AOA) on the other hand, is a document that contains all the rules and regulations that govern the company.